-Three is technically the U.K.’s second-youngest network — formed in 2003 — but many consider it to be the youngest, since EE is made up of second- and third-oldest networks T-Mobile and Orange.
-Its age matches its status: other networks boast vast amounts of capacity at all levels of the spectrum, but Three only offers 3G and 4G services.
-Its 4G network was built with a healthy donation of spectrum from EE following its creation.
+Three is technically the U.K.’s second-youngest network — formed in 2003 — but many consider it to be the youngest, since industry leader EE was formed from the ashes of T-Mobile and Orange.
+Three’s age matches its status and its name: other networks boast vast amounts of capacity at all levels of the spectrum, but Three only offers 3G and 4G services.

-Despite being the smallest in the market, Three is owned by one of the world’s largest communications company, Hutchison Whampoa, and its this backing which is allowing it to shake up the market.
+Despite being the smallest in the market, Three is owned by one of the world’s largest multinational conglomerates, CK Hutchison, and it’s this backing which is allowing it to shake up the market.

 Three’s network currently uses the following frequencies:

-Three’s U.K. network has always been data-focused, with the network prioritizing the data-capable 3G standard ahead of the voice-focused GSM 2G standard.
+Three’s U.K. network has always been data-focused, with the network prioritizing the data-capable 3G standard ahead of the voice-centric GSM 2G standard.
 Other networks offer 2G services as a backup plan, but Three only offers 3G and 4G services.
-The carrier covers 97 percent of the population with 3G, and 91 percent with 4G, so it has little for a 2G backup.
+The carrier covers over 98 percent of the population with 3G, and over 99 percent with 4G.

 Its 4G network was originally planned to operate in the 800MHz spectrum, but Three was also granted license by the regulator in 2012 to operate in part of the 1800MHz obtained through the creation of EE.
 Although limited in capacity, the 800MHz support means Three’s indoor and long distance 4G coverage holds up well.

 While its rival networks all introduced 4G services at a premium to customers before almost dropping 3G contracts in their entirety, Three chose to tease its delayed network with a campaign offering LTE to all customers at no extra premium.
 The carrier’s early All You Can Eat data proposition drew in millions of customers looking for unlimited data.